SNAP Benefits in Connecticut: How to Apply and Qualify

 EBT Deposit Schedule in Connecticut

-See Connecticut EBT deposit schedule for 2025
+See Connecticut EBT deposit schedule 2026

 How to Check Your EBT Card Balance